Ships operation- Emergency procedures for rescue from enclosed spaces

 In case the casualty requires artificial respiration, then the resuscitator must be used.

-Note : “Resuscitation apparatus” provided to all Tankers, it should be always kept for immediately use, should be stowed where it is easily accessible and not kept locked up and also crew must be aware of its location and are trained in its proper use.
+Note : “Resuscitation apparatus” provided to all Tankers should always be kept for immediate use, should be stowed where it is easily accessible and not kept locked up, and crew must be aware of its location and trained in its proper use.

 The casualty should be moved to the nearest safe adjacent area outside the enclosed space unless his injuries and the likely time of evacuation makes some treatment essential before he is moved.